techidaily/site-win11-tips/source/_posts/combatting-windows-steam-broadcaster-errors.md

  Whatever the case is, you should avoid using cracked versions of games as they corrupt the Steam client.
 Additionally, ensure your Steam client is running the latest version.

- We’ve mentioned some ways to[fix the Steam client crashing on Windows](https://www.makeuseof.com/steam-client-crashing-troubleshooting/) for help.
+ We’ve mentioned some ways to [fix the Steam client crashing on Windows](https://www.makeuseof.com/steam-client-crashing-troubleshooting/) for help.
 Make sure to check out that and retry your broadcast once you're done applying the fixes.

 ## 8\.
 How to Fix the "No Sufficient Privilege" Error